aws-samples/config-resource-compliance-dashboard/pre-processing/README.md

 This preprocessing pipeline automatically splits large AWS Config files into smaller files that stay well within Athena's 32 MB limit.
 It runs as a serverless Fargate task triggered by S3 events whenever a new Config file is delivered to the Log Archive bucket.

+> [!IMPORTANT]
+> The CRCD Preprocessing pipeline must be installed before installing the CloudFormation template of the CRCD Dashboard.
+Preprocessing will create an S3 bucket that will not contain oversized files.
+This bucket will be the source of data for your dashboard installation.

 Key design decisions:
 - **Streaming processing** - Uses `ijson` to parse files incrementally, holding only one batch in memory at a time.
 Memory usage stays constant regardless of input file size.
 - **Batched output** - Each output file contains up to 500 configuration items, maintaining the same JSON structure as the original file (`fileVersion`, `configSnapshotId`, `configurationItems`).
 - **Filename correlation** - Output files preserve the account ID, region, type, and timestamp from the source file, making it easy to trace output back to input.
 - **Zero data loss** - Items are processed sequentially and written atomically to S3.
 The job tracks progress in DynamoDB.
-- **Fully automated deployment** - A single CloudFormation template creates all resources.
-No Docker builds, no manual steps.
+- **Fully automated deployment** - A single CloudFormation template creates all resources without manual steps.

 ## Architecture